Vyxal/Vyxal/documentation/Advanced Features/Records and Extensions.md

   #!publicMember}
 ```

-* `ObjectName` is the name of the object.
+* `RecordName` is the name of the record.
 This can be any valid variable name.
 It
-is recommended to use PascalCase for object names.
+is recommended to use PascalCase for record names.

-Object names cannot be one of `num`, `str`, `lst` and `fun`, as these are reserved
+Record names cannot be one of `num`, `str`, `lst` and `fun`, as these are reserved
 for the 4 built-in types.

 * `restrictedMember` is a member that can be read publicly, but not written to.
 It
-can be updated by the object itself, but not by the user.
+can be updated by the record itself, but not by the user.
 This essentially creates
 an implicit getter for the member.
-* `privateMember` is a member that can only be read and written to by the object.
+* `privateMember` is a member that can only be read and written to by the record.
-Attempting to access it from outside the object will result in an error.
+Attempting to access it from outside the record will result in an error.
 * `<data>` is any single element.
 It'll be used as a default value for the
 member.